 Okay, so let’s break down the stages of a sales funnel:

 This is how your lead or prospect will travel down the sales funnel to finally become your customer.
-But, it is also true that not always will every lead who enters the funnel will come out of it.
-Your first marketing campaign might attract 10,000 leads, but in all likelihood, only 5 out of them become your final customers.
+But, it is also true that not every lead who enters the funnel will come out of it.
+Your marketing campaign might attract 10,000 leads, but in all likelihood, only 5 out of them may become your final customers.

 This is the stage where, in most cases, your target audience is hearing of your business for the very first time.
 In this case, it is very important for them to understand exactly what you do.
 There are many ways of attracting attention.
 But, before you start that, the first thing you need to figure out is where your customer is present.
 And then go to them.